10 night hotel based trips exploring Peru's Sacred Valley of the Incas, with some nights in Cusco and a visit to the legendary ruins of Machu Picchu.

 Season: April to November

-Horses: The horses are pure bred Peruvian Paso horses, a unique breed, laterally gaited from birth, which makes them an extremely comfortable ride.
-They are forward going, sure-footed and responsive to ride.
+Horses: The horses are pure bred Peruvian Paso, a unique breed, laterally gaited from birth, which makes them an extremely comfortable ride.
+They are sensitive, forward going, sure-footed and responsive to ride.
 They are trained to neck rein and are generally used to a lighter contact with the mouth than most English horses.
 Average height is around 15.2hh and they are a medium build, similar to the Andalucian horse.
-They are ridden in hand made Peruvian tack which is a result of over 400 years of tradition and is shaped by the need for comfort over long distances and difficult terrain.
+Hand made Peruvian tack is used, the style a result of 400 years of tradition, shaped by the need for comfort over long distances and difficult terrain.
 Groups are normally limited to a maximum of 6 guests.

-Hours: There is usually 4 to 6 hours riding a day, with some breaks for rests, lunch and sightseeing.
+Hours: There is between 3 and 6 hours riding most days, with breaks for rests, lunch and sightseeing.
+Riding days are broken up with days for sightseeing to allow rest time for acclimatisation.

-Pace and experience required: To take part in these rides you need to be a reasonably experienced rider.
-You should be comfortable, secure and in control on a well schooled horse at the walk, trot and canter and used to riding in open country and over varied terrain.
-You should have a reasonably good level of general and riding fitness.
+Pace and experience required: To take part in these rides you need to be a reasonably experienced rider who is comfortable, well balanced and secure on a well schooled horse at a walk, trot and canter.
+You should also be confident riding in open country and over varied, sometimes steep terrain.
+The riding pace is not fast but the unique Paso gait requires a quiet 'centred' rider - and you should also have a reasonably good level of general and riding fitness to cope with the altitude.

 Itinerary in brief - Sacred Valley Ride